Michael J. Rosen: Philanthropy

-Michael J. Rosen was named by The New York Times as "an example of creative philanthropy".
-Rosen has served on the board of directors for Share Our Strength for over fourteen years; the profits from six of the books he has created benefit the organization, including two cookbooks with recipes from over one hundred and fifty of the United States’ most esteemed chefs.
+Rosen was named by The New York Times as "an example of creative philanthropy".
+Rosen has served on the board of directors for Share Our Strength for over fourteen years; the profits from six of the books he has created benefit the organization, including two cookbooks with recipes from over one hundred and fifty chefs.
 In 2005, his efforts were recognized by the organization with its first Lifetime Achievement Award.
-In an interview by ABCDBooks about Down to Earth, Rosen explained that learning about Share Our Strength was like seeing "a door where before I had perceived a wall.
-It takes all kinds of people with all sorts of talents to address any cause we might face."

-Rosen also established his own granting program, The Company of Animals Fund, in 1990; the program "offered support to animal welfare agencies providing emergency or ongoing care to companion animals from the profits of seven books and two touring illustration exhibits."
-The fund was benefitted by "three anthologies of short stories, collections of commissioned personal essays and visual suites, children's books, and sidelines such as boxed cards and illustrated address books."
-Rosen has been quoted in an interview saying "It has been an enormous honor to precipitate such collections and a concomitant reward to know that these generated funds offer such lasting benefits.
+Rosen established a granting program, The Company of Animals Fund, in 1990; the program "offered support to animal welfare agencies providing emergency or ongoing care to companion animals from the profits of seven books and two touring illustration exhibits."
+Rosen said, "It has been an enormous honor to precipitate such collections and a concomitant reward to know that these generated funds offer such lasting benefits.
 Rather than imagine this a unique design, I hope that such collective philanthropy becomes a perennial enterprise in publishing."